 Research Scientist Emmanuel J. Ajala to be Featured on Close Up Radio

+Emmanuel earned his B.Sc. in Chemistry from Fisk University, his M.Sc. in Chemistry, from Polytechnic University in Brooklyn.

-Emmanuel attended The College of Pediatric Medicine in NY, has a BS in Chemistry, MS in Chemistry and attended and is a candidate for his PhD.
-He has also worked as a professor, surgical technician and research scientist.
-He is a member of the American Association for the Advancement of Science, the American Chemical Society, and the New York Medical Association.
+He has also worked as a professor, surgical technician, and research scientist.
+Emmanuel is also a member of the American Association for the Advancement of Science, the American Chemical Society, and the New York Medical Association.

-As featured by Strathmore Who’s Who Worldwide as an outstanding contributions and achievements involving diabetes, Ebola virus, HIV, and breast cancer.
-Global Who’s Who recognition as esteemed directory o distinguished professional and exceptional achievements in Bio-medical research 2023.
+Emmanuel has been featured in Strathmore Who’s Who Worldwide for outstanding contributions and achievements involving diabetes, Ebola virus, HIV, and breast cancer.
+He’s also recognized in Global Who’s Who as a distinguished professional for outstanding achievements in Bio-medical research.

-Continental Who’s Who recognition as special achievement in Bio-medical science.
-Covington Who’s Who further cementing all these with special recognition for the advancement of science.
+Emmanuel is a Lifetime Featured Member of Strathmore’s Who’s Who Worldwide Edition for his incredible contributions in the field of research.

+With over 20 years’ experience, Emmanuel is responsible for the pathophysiological investigation of HIV infection and breast cancer and was instrumental in the deletion of the Ebola virus glycoprotein pathway critical to its glycosylation that triggered cell circle arrest.
+Currently, Ajala is actively involved in silencing the COVID-19 pathway through a set of glycoproteins derived from the immune system's dual mitochondrial and endosomal compartments.

-Emmanuel says we can work together to find effective drugs and get them into clinical trials.
+Emmanuel says we can work systemically and collectively to find effective drugs and get them into clinical trials.

-Don’t miss Emmanuel’s interview with Jim Masters.
+Don’t miss Emmanuel’s two-part interview with Jim Masters and Doug Lewellyn.
 He will discuss his outstanding research, ideas, and share his brilliant expertise with us all.

 Listen to the show on BlogTalkRadio